Identification:

 What

 now baffles me is its accurate name.
-Andy Horton and BMLSS give this as
+Andy

-"Childing Pink, Petrorhagia nanteuilii".
-I have consulted
+give this as "Childing Pink, Petrorhagia nanteuilii".

-number of variants as follows:
+with an unbelievable number of variants as follows:

 1955